CaptainMuscles/CM_ARoM_Patches/README.md

 ## Configurable Purify
 Patches/ARimworldOfMagic_Configurable_Purify.xml replaces the existing Priest > Purify ability with a configurable version

+**Note that the parameters included serve to reproduce the exact behavior of the purity spell at the time of this patches creation**

 Hediffs to purify can be located within the `<healableHediffs>` tag.
 There you will find the existing healables as examples:
 ```
 <li>